Barred owl: Behavior

 The barred owl, like most owls, is largely adapted to nocturnality.
 Between 5:00 am and 8:00 pm, juvenile barred owls were recorded to sleep an average of 28% of each hour.
 Peak times in Minnesota were found to be right after sunset and just before dawn.
 Nonetheless, they are not as fully nocturnal as many owls and rank around 6th amongst 19 regular North American owl species for the regularity of their activity outside of nightfall, especially in particular circumstances such as when a rival or a human impersonator is emitting barred owls calls or whilst hunting.
 Often daytime activity tends to be early in the morning or around dusk but potentially at any time (overcast days being preferred).
 This species often spends the daytime hidden away in the dense foliage of a tree, often at minimum 5 m above the ground, but sometimes also roosts in a branch close to a broad trunk or in a natural tree hollow.
-Roost tree heights in Minnesota was typically 8 to 12 m while, in Illinois, they were up to 9 m.
+Roost tree heights in Minnesota were typically 8 to 12 m while, in Illinois, they were up to 9 m.
 Recently fledged owls sometimes roost in tall grass, usually after falling from the nest tree.

 Roost site selection may be partially dictated by thermoregulation, as in spotted owls, with shadier roosts likely to mitigate heat stress.
 They seldom rely on camouflage, instead often flying at the least disturbance and not allowing close approaches, making them potentially difficult to observe.
 Yet, on the other hand, they can be surprisingly tame and seemingly curious of people in the wild; further they are considered "as mild and engaging" as a predator can be.
 Barred owls are regularly subject to mobbing by small birds, from several small passerines to corvids and woodpeckers, and mammals when discovered by them during the daytime, and such situations may lead to them being attacked by diurnal birds of prey.
 There are some records of barred owls engaging in allopreening, presumably between pairs, with each other in the wild.
 They are skilled and silent fliers and frequently use routine forest flyways with open understory and low branch densities.